hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys/README.md

  <!-- Support Me -->

-if you like what i do, maybe consider buying me a coffee/tea 🥺👉👈
+If you like what I do, maybe consider buying me a coffee/tea 🥺👉👈

 <a href="https://www.buymeacoffee.com/hegdepavankumar" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>